 The AIR’s purported conclusion was that remote viewing was of no use, leading to the further conclusion that Star Gate should be disbanded and all government work on remote viewing should be discontinued.

-Sadly, those of us who actually knew anything about the Star Gate program realized that the report was a poorly-executed hatchet job, aimed at justifying the CIA’s intention to get rid of the program, a decision it evidently had made even before ever being given control of the program.
+Sadly, those of us who actually knew anything about the Star Gate program realized that the report was a poorly-executed hatchet job, aimed at justifying the CIA’s intention to get rid of the program, a decision it evidently had made even before ever being given control of it.
 My review uncovered the fallacies, obfuscation, and general dishonesty of the AIR report.
 Unfortunately, since the Star Gate program had been disbanded the month before the AIR review had begun, it was too late to make any difference.